richarvey/techshift-modernise/content/page/lab6.md

 32) Leave the t2.micro row selected and click Next: Configure Details.

-33) For the Network, select the TSAGallery::VPC, and ensure the TSAGallery::PublicSubnetA is selected for the Subnet.
+33) For the Network, select the 'TSAGallery::VPC', and ensure the 'TSAGallery::PublicSubnetA' is selected for the Subnet.

-34) Click Next: Add Storage, then click Next: Add Tags.
+34) Click 'Next: Add Storage', then click 'Next: Add Tags'.

 35) Click Add Tag.
-Enter a Key of Name and a Value of TempServer.
+Enter a Key of 'Name' and a Value of 'TempServer'.

-36) Click Next: Configure Security Group.
+36) Click 'Next: Configure Security Group.'

 37) Select "Select existing security group" and select the TSAGallery-PublicSecurityGroup-xxx security group.
-Then click Review and Launch.
+Then click 'Review and Launch'.

 38) Click Launch.
 Select the tsa-region key pair we are using for this lab.
 Tick the box to acknowledge that I have access to the selected private key and click Launch Instances.